membraneframework-labs/membrane_videoroom/README.md

 INTEGRATED_TURN_IP={IPv4 address of one of your network interfaces}
 ```
 `INTEGRATED_TURN_PORT_RANGE` describes the range, where TURN servers will try to open ports.
 The bigger the range is, the more users server will be able to handle.
 Useful when not using the `-network=host` option to limit the UDP ports used only to ones exposed from a Docker container.
 `INTEGRATED_TURN_IP` is the IP address, on which TURN servers will listen.
 You can get it from the output of `ifconfig` command.
-To make the server available from your local network, you can set it to address like `192.168.*.*`.
+To make the server available from your local network, you can set it to an address like `192.168.*.*`.

 To start a container with image from Docker Hub, run
 ```bash